portfolio-performance/portfolio-help/docs/en/reference/help/check-updates.md

 ![](images/check-for-update-successful.png)

+!!!
+Tip
+    If the update process fails (e.g. due to missing permissions or network issues), you can always download and install the latest version manually from the [official website](https://www.portfolio-performance.info/).

 ## Automatic Check for Updates

 Automatic update checks are enabled by default.
 To change this, go to `Help > Settings > Updates` and toggle `Check for updates on start`: